kellycode/GemHunter/README.md

 These are the steps

 Loaded the project directly into Unity from the asset store page.

-Change player screen size to 1920 x 1080
+Changed player screen size to 1920 x 1080

-Change project build profile to WebGL
+Changed project build profile to WebGL

 Build and Run

 This is the result